-- content: being exposed to illegal, inappropriate or harmful material; - contact: being subjected to harmful online interaction with other users; - conduct: personal online behaviour that increases the likelihood of, or causes, harm.
+- content: being exposed to illegal, inappropriate or harmful material; - contact: being subjected to harmful online interaction with other users; - conduct: online behaviour that increases the likelihood of, or causes, harm. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial

-Keeping Children Safe in Education, September 2018.
-Annex C: Online safety
+Keeping Children Safe in Education, September 2023.
+Paragraph 136